jsun51/Colosseum-Survival-AI-Monte-Carlo-Tree-Search/README.md

 is created from it.
 New child nodes are automatically penalized with the equivalent of 20 lost games if the player character is surrounded by 3 walls, as such moves are likely to cause the player to lose from becoming trapped.
-The generation of the list of possible next actions makes use of a function derived from the check valid step function from world.py, applying breadth-first search to find all the positions the player can traverse to and then iterating through all possible wall positions.
+The generation of the list of possible next actions makes use of a function derived from the check valid step function from world.py, applying breadth-first search to find all the positions the player can traverse to and then iterating through all possible wall positions.
 The list of next possible actions is generated upon the creation of a node and while games are being